-Sunbridge’s Waldorf Elementary Teacher Education program welcomes applicants who either already possess a bachelor’s degree or are enrolled in a bachelor’s program and on track to complete that degree prior to completion of our program.
-Foundation Studies coursework is embedded in our program curriculum and is not a separate prerequisite; however, we do expect you to have some familiarity with Waldorf Education.
+Sunbridge’s Waldorf Elementary Teacher Education program welcomes applicants who have completed a minimum of 60 credits at an accredited college or university (or the equivalent for international study) or are enrolled in a bachelor’s program and on track to complete those 60 credits before their Sunbridge graduation.
+Foundation Studies coursework is embedded in our program curriculum and is not a separate prerequisite; however, you are expected to have some familiarity with Waldorf Education.

 - A completed application includes:

-- Two letters of recommendation.
-Letters should be sent from the recommending persons directly to the Sunbridge Institute Admissions Office
+- Two letters of recommendation (accompanied, if required, by signed letter-of-recommendation forms) and sent from your recommenders directly to the Sunbridge Institute Admissions Office

-- Official transcripts bearing the signature and seal of your degree-granting institution/s sent directly to the Sunbridge Institute Admissions Office
+- Official transcripts bearing the signature and seal of your degree-granting institution/s, or indicating 60 bachelor credits earned, sent directly to the Sunbridge Institute Admissions Office.
+If your university attendance was outside the US and you are having difficulty obtaining an official transcript, please contact the admissions office.

 Sunbridge Institute Office of Admissions